remmji/toDoList/README.md

 This project was made using useReducer hook.
-In this 'toDoList' user i able to add,toggle and remove list element.
+In this 'toDoList' user is able to add,toggle and remove list element.
+Functionality training.